RoaLogic/ahb3lite_interconnect/DATASHEET.md

 #### ERROR\_ON\_SLAVE\_MASK\[ \]

-The `ERROR_ON_SLAVE_MASK[]` parameter enables generating an AHB error response when the master attempts to access a masked Slave Port
+The `ERROR_ON_SLAVE_MASK[]` parameter enables generating an AHB error response when the master attempts to access a masked Slave Port.

 There is one `ERROR_ON_SLAVE_MASK` parameter per master, each `SLAVES` bits wide. i.e. `ERROR_ON_SLAVE_MASK[]` is an array of dimensions `MASTERS` x `SLAVES`.